 Nikola is a graduate of the San Francisco Conservatory of Music vocal program in 2013, where they studied under the tutelage of Patricia Craig.

 In addition to singing, Nikola frequents dance classes, having studied Flamenco and Spanish movement, hip hop, and modern dance.
-She supplements this with Yoga and Aerial Acrobatics, focusing their training at the SF Circus Center.
+They supplement this with Yoga and Aerial Acrobatics, focusing their training at the SF Circus Center.
 In their free time, they study piano, listen to Nina Hagen and rides their motorcycle--for which Nikola has been featured in arts campaigns such as Arts Memphis in 2017 and Motorcyclist Magazine in 2019.

 Charlise Tee, KQED Arts, review of Erling Wold's Uksus:

 The talented cast, which includes both the inimitable soprano Laura Bohn as Fefjulka and the rich-voiced mezzo Nikola Printz as Our Mama (and in the last act, Stalin), performs the work's many duets and trios with precision and passion.

 Joshua Kosman, San Francisco Chronicle, review of Cunning Little Vixen with West Edge Opera: